pakhichhetri07/Epileptic_Seizure_Prediction_app/README.md

 ### **Nextflow Workflow**
 - Automates the **model training** (`src.py`) and **Streamlit app** (`app.py`) integration.
-- Ensures reproducibility by orchestrating backend and frontend seamlessly.
+- Ensures reproducibility by integrating backend and frontend seamlessly.

 ### **Streamlit App**
 - Provides a user-friendly interface for prediction using the trained model.
+The app can be accessible via: https://my-python-app-5oiwmq3ipalkmzagedwmyy.streamlit.app/
 ---

 ## Containerization